Caption-Matching: A Multimodal Approach for Cross-Domain Image Retrieval: Methodology

-\section{Methodology}
+\section{\uppercase{Methodology}}

-Here, we present our method, named \textbf{\underline{C}}aption-\textbf{\underline{M}}atching (CM), which utilizes pre-trained vision-language models to facilitate cross-domain image retrieval through a domain-agnostic, caption-based semantic embedding.
+Here, we present our method, Caption-Matching (CM), which utilizes pre-trained vision-language models to facilitate cross-domain image retrieval through a domain-agnostic, caption-based semantic embedding.
 This approach allows CM to effectively bridge the visual domain gap, enhancing retrieval accuracy without the need for extensive labeled datasets or domain-specific tuning.
 Figure \ref{fig:fig1} depicts an overview of the proposed approach.